jileilamd/ryzen-ai-documentation/docs/vaitrace.rst

 * **LdWB**: External memory load size of bias and weight
 * **LdFM**: External memory load size of feature map
 * **StFM**: External memory store size of feature map
+* **TOTAL_SW_RT**: sum of all super layers SW_RT
+* **SUPER_LAYER_COUT**: all super layers of xmodel

-**vaitrace shows in executable**
+**vaitrace shows in csv format**

-If you want to show result by csv or excel, you should run above command with "--csv" and you could get vaitrace-platforname-modelname.csv files.
+If you want to show result by csv or excel, you should run above command with "--csv" and you could get vaitrace-platforname-modelname.csv file in current path.

 * If using the command line, run

   .. code-block:: bash

-   # vitis_analyzer xrt.run_summary.
+   # python %cd%\..\bin\vaitrace\vaitrace.py -t [timeout] --csv --fine_grained  your-test-command.

+vaitrace output an csv file name: vaitrace-paltfom-modelname.csv

 **vaitrace Usage**